-- High school diploma or high school transcript; - General Education Diploma (GED) or State Equivalent Test; - State tests (also referred as state-authorized examinations) such as the High School Equivalency Test (HiSET) or the Test Assessing Secondary Completion (TASC), as well as those established by states, for example the California High School Proficiency Exam (CHSPE); - Foreign secondary diploma translated and evaluated (at the applicant's expense) by an evaluation agency officially recognized to perform credential evaluation services; - An academic transcript showing that the student has successfully completed at least a two-year program that is acceptable for full credit toward a bachelor's degree (including a previously earned bachelor's degree).
+- High school diploma or high school transcript; - General Education Diploma (GED) or State Equivalent Test; - State tests (also referred as state-authorized examinations) such as the High School Equivalency Test (HiSET) or the Test Assessing Secondary Completion (TASC), as well as those established by states, for example the California High School Proficiency Exam (CHSPE); - Foreign secondary diploma translated and evaluated (at the applicant's expense) by an evaluation agency officially recognized to perform credential evaluation services; - In exceptional cases, applicants who are unable to obtain records of completion of secondary school education, an academic transcript showing that the student has successfully completed at least a two-year program that is acceptable for full credit toward a bachelor's degree (including a previously earned bachelor's degree).
+Under these circumstances, the applicant must provide the reason(s) why documentation of the earned diploma cannot be provided.